bodensjc/ddecay/README.md

  * [LHCb StarterKit Lessons](https://lhcb.github.io/starterkit-lessons/ "lhcb starterkit")

+## Data Collection
+All of the necessary files for this and more are stored in the [`/LHCb/` subdirectry](https://github.com/bodensjc/ddecay/tree/main/LHCb).
+This part of the tutorial assumes that you have a functioning grid certificate through CERN and are able to run Ganga jobs on DIRAC.
+This is covered in the LHCb StarterKit Lessons linked above.
+List of files in `/LHCb/` and their purpose:
+ *

+### Run the Ganga scripts:
+This is the first step of the analysis- collecting the data.
+The Ganga scripts used will save the data to EOS, a large area of disk space provided by CERN for users.

 ### To get lfns from dirac:
 1. in lxplus open a dirac sub-shell and proxy to lhcb